jmcantrell/arch-bootstrap/README.md

 installed on the new system.

 If it's executable, it should output one package per line to stdout.
-If it's a regular file, it should contain one package per line.
+If it's a regular file, it should contain one package per line with no blank lines or comments.

 Aside from these extra packages, only the packages necessary for a functional system will be installed.